topkecleon/telegram-bot-bash/README.md

 Bashbot offers the option to recover from broken connections (blocked).
 Therefore you can provide a function named `bashbotBlockRecover()` in `mycommands.sh`, the function is called every time when a broken connection is detected.

-Possible actions are: Check if network is working, change IP-Adress or simply wait some time.
+Possible actions are: Check if network is working, change IP-Address or simply wait some time.
 See `mycommnds.sh.dist` for an example.

 ---